rhamache/moviereviews/README.md

 ## Running the App

 To run, download the repo and open the app in Visual Studio.
 The app should run after restoring nuget packages.
-The app is also hosted at [http://hamachermoviereviews.azurewebsites.net/](http://hamachermoviereviews.azurewebsites.net/) for convenience.
+The app is also hosted at [http://hamachermoviereviews.azurewebsites.net/](http://hamachermoviereviews.azurewebsites.net/) for convenience, as I some free Azure hosting available to me.

 ## Building the index